JRChow/Reversi/README.md

 ## How to Run

+0. *Make sure the above requirements are met!*

-1. Download all the files [here](https://github.com/JRChow/Reversi).
+1. Download all the files from [GitHub](https://github.com/JRChow/Reversi).

 2. Unzip.